A Comprehensive Overview of Nevada Probate Forms

 Assets held in an account, trust, or policy with a financial institution or insurer with an explicitly named beneficiary will usually not be subjected to probate.
 Moreover, transfer on death or survivorship accounts is not subject to probate.

-Motor vehicle titles or bank accounts may also specify a beneficiary upon death, which would exempt such assets from the probate process.
+Motor vehicle titles or bank accounts may also specify a beneficiary upon death, exempting such assets from the probate process.

-In some instances, an heirship affidavit could be the document used instead of probate when the property involved is a small estate.
+Sometimes, an heirship affidavit could be used instead of probate when the property involved is a small estate.

 How Long Does the Probate Process Take?